keeshux/bitcoinspv/README.md

 That's why WaSPV wraps the encoding internals in the `WSBuffer` and `WSMutableBuffer` classes.
 With a buffer class you can safely read/write arbitrary bytes or basic structures like hashes, network addresses, inventories etc. without the hassle of protocol byte order.

+### Immutability

+WaSPV relies on the [Grand Central Dispatch](https://developer.apple.com/library/ios/documentation/Performance/Reference/GCD_libdispatch_Ref/Reference/reference.html), meaning that most of the code is expected to run on multiple queues to achieve best performance.
+In an attempt to limit the overall complexity, I cut mutable objects usage to a minimum.
+The immutable approach dramatically simplifies critical sections and guarantees the integrity of serialized data for free.
+No Core Data entity is mutable, nor are blockchain-related structures in general.
+Think about it, altering an accepted block would even defeat the purpose of the protocol.

 ### Security

 Sensitive data are never serialized automatically so that clients will be able to save them by other, safer means.
 For example, transactions and addresses of a HD wallet can be safely written to a file, while the secret mnemonic deserves more attention.
 You may store it encrypted into the keychain, you may retrieve it encrypted from a service provider and decrypt it locally, you may even decide not to store it at all.
 In fact there's total freedom on how to preserve mnemonics security.